mkfinn77/RadexFitting/README.md

 It can fit not only the original temperature, density, and column, but also the beam filling factor and abundance ratios between molecular species.

-Download code from the RADEXFittingCode folder and run TutorialNotebook.ipynb for an introduction to using the code.
+Download code and supporting files from the RADEXFittingCode folder and run TutorialNotebook.ipynb for an introduction to using the code.